 As someone who loves everything about sending out snail mail (writing letters, finding stamps, addressing envelopes,going to the post office or mailbox…), Christmas is like… well, Christmas.
+Using the Go People Courier Service can be really helpful at this time of year especially when sending everyone’s Christmas presents!

 I’ve been getting myself mentally prepared for this marathon of snail mailing excitement.
 I’ve loaded up on Santa Claus washi tape, and this is it!
 Show time 🙂